This post may include affiliate links. Thank you for your support.

 Chef’s serving recommendation: To make this recipe for dirty Cajun rice an entree, I serve it with a side of hushpuppies and rémoulade sauce, coleslaw with jalapenos recipe, or corn on the cob for a meal that’s as delicious as it is easy.
 Or, I’ll serve it as a side dish to accompany Cajun chicken wings, Po’ Boys, Cajun shrimp, blackened shrimp tacos, or blackened salmon.

-10 side dishes to serve with new orleans dirty rice
+10 side dishes to serve pair with rice

 Looking to make your dirty beans and rice the main event?
 Try pairing it with these delicious side dishes for a meal everyone is sure to love!